 Physics and astronomy students are driven to understand the nature of space, time, and matter from the quantum level to the outer reaches of the universe.
-They’re intellectually curious, bright, and confident individuals preparing to make their mark in a wide range of careers.
+They are intellectually curious, bright, and confident individuals preparing to make their mark in a wide range of careers.

 The Department of Physics and Astronomy offers challenging courses on a variety of subjects.
-Advanced classes usually will have 15-20 students, allowing you to receive a high level of individual attention.
 You'll begin with courses that teach problem-solving skills, logical thinking, and technical skills.
-As you progress, you'll have opportunities to do research.
-You also might decide to participate in one of the many internships available at national laboratories and other facilities.
+Advanced classes usually have 15-20 students, allowing a high level of individual attention.
+As you progress, you'll have opportunities to do research or participate in one of the many internships available at national laboratories and other facilities.

 Outside of class, you may join the Society of Physics Students, which is open to all students interested in the subject.
 The society coordinates field trips and activities that foster student-faculty interaction and scientific learning.

-Students majoring in physics may earn a Bachelor of Arts (BA) degree or a Bachelor of Science (BS) degree.
+Students majoring in physics may earn a BA or a BS degree.

 In general, the BS program prepares students for graduate study in physics or astronomy and for research-related careers.